OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 - 17:15: Open discussion and future planning
 - 17:50: Close and goodbyes

-### Registration
+### Registration:

-You can register for this event through our official LF registration page.
-It can be access at this link: [https://cvent.me/Mg4w9o](https://cvent.me/Mg4w9o)
+Register for this event at this link: [https://cvent.me/Mg4w9o](https://cvent.me/Mg4w9o).
+Please register ahead of time so we can plan seating and so on.

-### Proposed Talks or Deep-Dives
+### Proposed Talks or Deep-Dives:

 1. **Regulations Impacting the Automotive Supply Chain**
 	- 'How OpenChain standards can help manage the United States Executive Order, NTIA Minimum Requirements, CRA and more' by Shane Coughlan, OpenChain Project